seeekr/crudl/README.md

 ### Pagination

 A list view can display paginated data.
-In order to do so, the `list` action must return an array with an extra attribute `pagination` which defines the pagination type.
+In order to do so, the `list` action must return an array with an extra attribute `pagination` which provides the necessary pagination information.
 Two pagination types are currently supported:
     - **Numbered** pagination: Each page has a cursor (typically a number, and can be accessed directly.
 Pages are numbered from 1 to N. The `pagination` attribute is of the form
     ```js
     {